mdapena/pyventus/docs/index.md

 <p style='text-align: justify;'>
     &emsp;&emsp;As we can see from this practical example, we were able to easily adapt the event emitter to the context of the FastAPI framework.
-We defined and implemented a custom emitter tailored for FastAPI's workflow, using background tasks to handle the event handler callbacks accordingly.
+We defined and implemented a custom emitter tailored for FastAPI's workflow, using background tasks to handle the event emission accordingly.
 </p>

 <p style='text-align: justify;'>